JM-Weber/James-Weber/docs/index.md

 ### Academic Background
 - **PDRA** Department of Biosciences, University of Sheffield (2021 - present)
-- **PhD** *Improving the understanding of the influence of biogenic volatile organic compounds emissions on climate* Yusef Hamied Department of Chemistry, University of Cambridge (2018-2021)
+- **PhD** *Improving the understanding of the influence of emissions of biogenic volatile organic compounds on climate* Yusef Hamied Department of Chemistry, University of Cambridge (2018-2021)
 - **MA, MSci** Natural Sciences (Chemistry) Pembroke College, University of Cambridge (2012-2016)

 ### External Links